-A few weeks ago, I visited my hometown (the bustling metropolis of Ames, Iowa) for a few days, and I obviously had to make a stop in Firehouse Books, an independent bookstore in the downtown area.
+A few weeks ago, I was visiting friends in Iowa for a few days, and I obviously had to make a stop in Firehouse Books, an independent bookstore in the downtown area.
 I hadn’t been in a long time, and enjoyed rediscovering this place.

 Firehouse Books is located on the ground floor of a former hotel, and the only windows are the front ones you see in the photo.
 Lots of flourescent lighting and low ceilings give one the impression of browsing in someone’s finished basement – there are even random nature posters and taxidermy animals on the walls, and a piece of stained glass at the back, because why not.
 I love a chaotic bookstore, and Firehouse Books certainly fits the bill there.
 The sections are arranged seemingly at random (delightfully, there’s an entire bookcase devoted to Westerns), and books have been crammed in wherever they’ll fit, like the $1 clearance books, which are stored in an old dresser.
 This photo gives you an idea of the organized chaos at work (please note the unorganized pile of books on the middle table, and the table to the right with a snowman-patterned tablecloth):